-- Get a large sports bra with a front zipper for after surgery.
+- Get a Zip Front Wireless Bra for after surgery.
 You will be living in this for at least a week after surgery.
 It needs to be big because your boobs will be super swollen so you don’t want anything tight.
 It needs to be front zippered because it will be difficult to move around and put in on/take it off for a while.

 - Do your grocery shopping and get some crackers and magazines.

-- Wear comfy clothes the day of surgery and a front open shirt for easy on/off.
+- Wear comfy clothes the day of surgery and a Front Zip Post Surgery Shirt for easy on/off.
 So, a button-up shirt or a zipper sweater.

 - Arrange for someone to take you to and from surgery as well as to dispense your medication as needed.

 Immediately after surgery, you will be in A LOT of pain.
 Like my chest felt tight.
 I literally felt like there was a ton of bricks on my chest.
 I was dizzy and completely out of it.
 It was hard to breathe.
 Once I got out of the car when I got home, I almost fainted from the pain.
 I sat on the ground of the garage for five minutes.
 The first day I was taking my prescribed Vicodin every 4 hours.
 I slept all day and all night.
 The hardest part was getting up.
 You have to lay/sleep propped up with pillows.
 It’s almost impossible to lift yourself up to take a sip of water or use the bathroom.
 My husband stayed with me and helped me up every time, even at night when I needed to pee (bless his heart <3).